memphisdev/save-zakar-hackathon/About the scenario.md

-# About #
+# Save the Island of Zakar! #
 Zakar is a distinct island with diverse ecosystems from dense jungles to mind-blowing coral reefs.
-Besides the nice and welcoming citizens, Zaksr is home to rare and endangered species, and we're on a mission to keep them thriving.
+Besides the nice and welcoming citizens, Zakar is home to rare and endangered species, and we're on a mission to keep them thriving.
 The island has been struggling with wildfires in the last few years.
 As a small island nation, fires are particularly problematic.
 Importing materials is expensive and takes time, so they must do everything they can to protect their homes, farms, and natural resources.
 Similarly, with a relatively small geographic footprint, smoke can quickly pollute the air, causing health problems.